 Enabling Remote Management Access

-Using the Remote Management feature, you can allow a user on the Internet to configure, upgrade, and check the status of your WNR2000 router.
-From the main menu of the browser interface, under Advanced, select Remote Management.
+Using the Remote Management feature, you can allow a user on the Internet to configure, upgrade, and check the status of your WNR612v2 router.
+Select Remote Management under Advanced in the main menu.
+The Remote Management screen displays.